 |Reset Packages to defaults||Select this item to return to Package Manager default settings.

 Warning: This removes all customization from your project manifest file.
 Only use this as a last resort when you can’t figure out what is wrong with your project manifest file.

 The Package Manager displays messages in the status bar at the bottom left of the Package Manager window.

 There are typically four status messages that you might see:

-The first time you open the Package Manager window in a new project, the Loading packages message appears briefly:
+The first time you open the Package Manager window in a new project, the Refreshing packages message appears briefly:

 This message also appears when you select Refresh list from the reload drop-down menu.

 When you are using the My Assets context, the load bar appears above the date.
-It displays the number of Asset Store packages and a numeric link to load more packages:
+It displays the number of Asset Store packages and a Load link:

 If your network connection is working, but you are not signed into your Unity account, the Package Manager doesn’t display any Asset Store packages.
 When you try to use the My Assets context, the Package Manager displays an error in the status bar: